Random optimization problems at fixed temperatures: Introduction

 \subsection{Review of random optimization problems}

 In this section, we introduce various random optimization problems and review some of their history and relevant results.
-Due to the large volume of literature on this topic, we mostly focus on highlighting results in the mean-field case.
+Due to the large volume of literature on this topic, we mostly focus on highlighting results in the mean-field case that are relevant to our setting.
 The list of references presented below is far from being complete and we refer the reader to the references therein for more details.
-Beyond the mean-field case, we refer the reader to the books~\cites{SteeleBook, YukichBook}.
+Beyond the mean-field case, we refer the reader to the books~\cite{SteeleBook, YukichBook}.

 A common theme throughout this section is that mathematical treatment of combinatorial optimization problems started in the literature in the first half of $20^{\textnormal{th}}$ century from the perspectives of graph theory and algorithmic design.
 Motivated by this progress, the randomized versions of these problems became of interest in the second half of $20^{\textnormal{th}}$ century and were often approached with techniques from statistical physics.
 Since then, the behavior of the average has been fairly understood in the majority of the settings.
-On the other hand, Central Limit Theorems (CLT), although conjectured, were established only in a handful of situations (see~\cite[Section 5]{SouravSurvey}).
+On the other hand, central limit theorems (CLT), although conjectured, were established only in a handful of situations (see~\cite[Section 5]{SouravSurvey}).